TABLE OF CONTENTS

 • Intuitive Robotics: Modern robotic arms are equipped with diverse end-effectors capable of gripping, suctioning, or even magnetically handling items, ensuring flexibility in the de-palletizing process.

-• Integration with Warehouse Systems: Much like its counterpart, de-palletizing systems can seamlessly integrate with a Warehouse Management System (WMS), allowing for real-time data exchange and efficient inventory management.
+• Integration with Warehouse Execution Systems: Much like its counterpart, de-palletizing systems can seamlessly integrate with a Warehouse Execution System (WES), allowing for real-time data exchange and efficient inventory management.

 Interplay with Other Warehouse Operations